zLizy/transferability_graph/README.md

 ```
 mkdir datasets
 ```
-You may implement the dataset loading method in
+You may implement the dataset loading method in:
+`dataset_embed/task2vec_embed/dataset.p`

 ## Dataset Embeddings
 To get dataset embeddings, two ways are implemented: